Skip to main content

 }

-This generates utility classes like bg-surface, bg-surface-high, text-on-surface, text-accent, bg-border, etc.
+This generates classes such as bg-surface, bg-surface-high, text-on-surface, text-accent, and bg-border.

 Nesting rules